klis87/redux-requests/packages/redux-saga-requests/README.md

 function* rootSaga() {
   yield createRequestInstance({ driver: createDriver(axios) });
   yield all([
-    watchRequests(), // put it before other sagas which handle requests, otherwise watchRequests might miss some requests takeLatest(success('FETCH_BOOK'), fetchBooksSuccessSaga), ]);
+    // put it before other sagas which handle requests, otherwise watchRequests might miss some requests...
+    // or your sagas might miss requests actions, like success watchRequests(),
+    takeLatest(success('FETCH_BOOK'), fetchBooksSuccessSaga),
+  ]);
 }